The-Marcy-Lab-School/swe-3-2-fetch/README.md

 In this assignment we're going to use the free, open source, practice API https://jsonplaceholder.typicode.com.
 We're going to use the users and posts endpoints to list users, list a users posts, and then create a (fake) new user!
 We'll also practice rendering our results.

 First things first, we need to fetch our data.
 We'll do this in the functions found in `src/fetch-functions.js`.
 These are all imported into `src/main.js` where we are logging the results of these functions.
 Notice that each function returns a Promise so we are using `.then()` calls to print out their resolved values.
-Uncomment these function calls as you test them.

 ```js
 checkResponseStatus()